Shortlisting

 Score each criteria on a scale of 1—5 (no evidence; weak; moderate; strong; outstanding).
 Totalling these scores provides you with a straightforward method to rank the applications.

-In the first instance, assess the applicants against the essential criteria to produce a list of interviewable candidates.
+In the first instance, assess the applicants against the essential criteria, to be shortlisted a candidate must meet all the essential criteria for the role.

 If too many candidates remain, use the desirable criteria to reduce your shortlist.